Smilelife1177/fund_rate_PY/README.md

 ```

-Open vscode /or smthing else\
+Open vscode /or smthing else
 Open folder on desktop called "FOUND_RATE_PY"

-If you not have python download it [https://www.python.org/downloads/]()
+If you not have python download it [Python download button](https://www.python.org/downloads/)

 **3.10+ pls**